 Juan de la Cierva

-2 year postdoc positions to join any Spanish university.
-Candidates must have done their PhD outside of the host university.
+2 year postdoc position to join any Spanish university.
+Candidates cannot have done their PhD at the host university.

 Link to last call.